Welcome Back Home

 - Join our “Hill Country Children” Facebook page: Click here!

 Where should I go for in-person worship if “my campus” has not been reopened yet?

 It is a joy and blessing to be ONE church in multiple locations!
 Right now, we have an opportunity to demonstrate that we truly are one church!
 Although there will be special and unique happenings at each campus/community in the weeks and months ahead, right now, we are only offering in-person worship at the two physical locations/buildings that we own (Lakeline and Steiner Ranch).

-- We encourage anyone who is healthy and able to worship in-person to reserve their seats at either of these locations!
-God’s design is for us to gather together to worship Him!
+- We encourage anyone who is healthy and able to worship in-person to join us at either of these locations!
+God’s design is for us to gather together to worship Him.

 - We will continue to offer services online - “Together at Home” for anyone who has limitations (health, age/stage of life, etc.) or prefers to worship at home - Watch Now